A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: ALS-Cross algorithm for parameter-dependent PDEs

+Another example would be the case of inhomogeneous deterministic Dirichlet boundary conditions.
+In that case, the right hand side depends linearly on the elements of the matrix $A$ and thus again linearly on the coefficient $c$, leading to a rank-$(R_0,\ldots,R_{d-1})$ TT format of $\f$.

-Before we proceed to the solution algorithm, it is instructive to see how an interpolation $f_{h,n} \in V_h \otimes \mathcal{V}_n$ can be evaluated efficiently, provided a TT decomposition of the tensor $\mathbf{f}$ containing the nodal values of $f(x,\mathbf{y})$ is available.
+Before we proceed to the solution algorithm, it is instructive to see how an interpolation $u_{h,n} \in V_h \otimes \mathcal{V}_n$ can be evaluated efficiently for arbitrary points $x \in \Omega$ and $\mathbf{y} \in (-a,a)^d$, provided a TT decomposition of the tensor $\mathbf{u}$ containing the nodal values of $u_h$ is available.
 Indeed, the indices $j_k$ in \eqref{eq:Vn} are independent, and the summation over $\mathbf{j}$ can be distributed with the multiplications in the TT format,